-If you use a credit or debit card to buy something and a dispute arises about the transaction, you can ask your bank to charge the transaction back to the merchant’s bank, which will then debit the merchant’s account.
+If you make a payment with a credit or debit card through the Visa or MasterCard payment platform, you can ask your bank to charge the transaction back to the merchant’s bank, which will then debit the merchant’s account.
+Note: payments processed through EFTPOS cannot be charged back.
 You have no automatic right to demand a chargeback, but it is industry practice to charge back disputed transactions if there is a valid reason.
 Merchants themselves sometimes complain to us about chargebacks.

 Participants in card transactions

 Every credit or debit card transaction involves:

 - the card issuer – the cardholder’s bank

 - the card company – the business operating the payment network (for example, VISA and MasterCard)

 - the merchant’s bank, which gives the merchant the means of accepting credit card payments.